AAdam7/SatTrackerApp/README.md

 ## Overview
 SatTrackerApp
-- App to track satellites
+- App to track custom satellites or any other orbital 3D objects (4fun)
 - Edit/add/delete satellites
 - Due to current app nature some components are more/less complex, for explain please chat with me.